-Every taxpayer has a duty to file his/her Income tax Return (ITR) by due date prescribed.
-Otherwise on missing deadline taxpayer will have to pay penalty for late filing of ITR.
-The process of filing ITR needs some preparation in terms of compiling all the necessary documents to be used in the process like income/salary details, bank statements etc. This article discusses the required documents for smooth filing of ITRs.
+Every taxpayer has a duty to file his/her Income tax Return (ITR) by the due date prescribed.
+Otherwise on missing deadline taxpayer will have to pay penalty for the late filing of ITR.
+The process of filing ITR needs some preparation in terms of compiling all the necessary documents to be used in the process like income/salary details, bank statements etc. This article discusses the required documents for the smooth filing of ITRs.

 Documents related to Salaried Class:

 For a salaried employee, Form 16 is one of the most important documents in the process of filing ITR.
 It is known as tax withholding certificate or TDS certificate which is to be mandatorily issued by an employer to his/her employer when TDS is deducted, providing details of salary paid and TDS deducted on it.
 Even if no TDS is deducted, an employee can demand Form 16 from his/her employer for filing accurate details in ITR.